flowlist/vue-listview/docs/scene/seen_ids.md

 :::tip
 Dynamic unordered lists often appear in lists sorted by heat, such as HackerNews

-- The parameter automatically carries **`seen_ids`**
+- The parameter automatically carries **`seen_ids`**,
-- Which is the id of all items that have been fetched, such as seen_ids：'1,2,3,4,5'
+which is the id of all items that have been fetched, such as seen_ids：'1,2,3,4,5'
 :::

 ```vue